-When I first saw a list of basic human needs in psychology and nonviolent communication (NVC) decades ago, I was not happy about it.
+Way back when I first saw a list of basic human needs in psychology and nonviolent communication (NVC), I was not happy about it.

 In fact, I felt angry.
 Why would they be called needs?
 With so many of us living with these so-called needs unmet, how could they be "needed"?

 And it also piqued my curiosity.
 I wanted to understand more . . .

 What are the impacts of unmet needs in our lives?